dragonGR/RhythmRecap/README.md

 - ``REACT_APP_CLIENT_ID``: Your Spotify client ID obtained from the previous step.
 - ``REACT_APP_REDIRECT_URI``: The redirect URI configured in your Spotify app settings.
-- ``REACT_APP_SCOPES``: Set this to ``user-top-read`` to grant your app permission to access user's top tracks, ``playlist-modify-public playlist-modify-private`` grants your app permission to create a playlist either public or private (configurable in ``src/services/spotifyService.js``).
+- ``REACT_APP_SCOPES``: You can set the values above in the ``.env`` example  to grant your app permission to access private and collaborative playlists, access a user's top tracks and artists, and create public or private playlists (configurable in src/services/spotifyService.js).
 You can find a full list of Spotify scopes on the Spotify for Developers website.
 - ``REACT_APP_SPOTIFY_API_BASE_URL``: The base URL for Spotify's Web API.
 - ``REACT_APP_SPOTIFY_API_TOP_TRACKS_ENDPOINT``: The endpoint to fetch a user's top tracks.
 - ``REACT_APP_SPOTIFY_API_TOP_ARTISTS_ENDPOINT``: The endpoint to fetch a user's top artists.